 Application of our method to our dataset revealed that a considerable proportion of testable mutations (see Material and Methods for details) were indeed true negatives, indicating that they were absent in the cancer cells in the margin, even when we assumed the purity to be as low as 1%.
-The results of the test are reported in Figure 2A, left hand side of each heatmap.
-This allowed to construct a reliable phylogenetic tree for each patient that included residual disease (Figure 4).
+The results of the test are reported in Figure 3A, left hand side of each heatmap.
+This allowed to construct a reliable phylogenetic tree for each patient that included residual disease in the SVZ and the infiltrative margin M (Figure 5).

-Strikingly, residual disease samples, especially the infiltrative margin M, appeared consistently at the top of the evolutionary history of each tumour, diverging early from the the rest of the tumour mass in a significant proportion of patients (Figure 4).
-Remarkably, residual disease was pivotal in the development of the distal recurrence due to the reservoir of cancer cells in this compartment (patients XX).
+Strikingly, residual disease samples, especially the infiltrative margin M, appeared consistently at the top of the evolutionary history of each tumour, diverging early from the rest of the tumour mass in a significant proportion of patients (Figure 5).
+Importantly, residual disease was pivotal in the development of the distal recurrence due to the reservoir of cancer cells in this compartment (patients XX).
 This analysis identifies subclones present in M and SVZ as early precursors of the subclones present in the primary tumour mass.
-Moreover, The short branches of M and S in the phylogeny suggest that those samples are characterised by slow proliferation and may be therefore largely quiescent during the history of the malignancy.
-After the primary tumour mass is surgically resected, those residual subclones can trigger new growth and further clonal evolution, producing the divergence that has been observed by us and others between primary and recurrent samples in GB.
+Moreover, the short branches of M and SVZ in the phylogeny suggest that those samples are characterised by slow proliferation, consistent with our previous results on M- and SVZ-derived cell populations (Piccirillo S et al BJC 2012 and ref.
+11), thus indicating a quiescent/dormant phenotype of the residual disease during the evolution and treatment of the malignancy.
+After the primary tumour has been treated with radio- & chemotherapy the quiescent residual subclones can trigger new growth and further clonal evolution, producing the divergence that has been observed by us and others between primary and recurrent samples in GB.

-The proposed model is consistent with the early onset of infiltration, the inevitability of relapse, the high incidence of multifocal disease, and the accumulating evidence of evolutionary divergence from cancer genomic data in glioblastoma [6, 7].
+This proposed model is consistent with an early onset of tumor cell infiltration that precedes aggressive growth leading to tumor mass formation.
+Residual disease present in the SVZ and in the infiltrative margin is the source of relapse that is inevitable in GB patients.
+This model is also consistent with the high incidence of multifocal lesions and the accumulating evidence of evolutionary divergence from cancer genomic data [6, 7].

 Discussion

 Here we present a new model of glioblastoma initiation, development and progression.
 We start from a testable hypothesis based on previous clinical, biological and genomic observations and verify the hypothesis on a novel unique dataset we have generated.

 A key to understand cancer is not just exposing intra-tumour heterogeneity, the natural process that underlines clonal evolution, but also to understand such heterogeneity in a way that is clinically relevant.
-The most important aspect of genomic ITH is that it embeds the history of the tumour, a fundamental clinical aspect that cannot be directly studied in humans, particularly in glioblastoma, for obvious ethical and technical limitations.
+An important aspect of genomic ITH is that it embeds the evolutionary history of the tumour, a fundamental clinical aspect that cannot be directly studied in patients.
+But understanding that history may be critical in developing a rationale for combinatorial therapeutics (see https://academic.oup.com/neuro-oncology/article/20/4/472/4737220).

-We have leveraged on the spatio-temporal decomposition of the tumour clonal artchitecture to understand the link between subclones in the primary, in the recurrence, and in the residual disease compartment.
-This model points at microenvironmental factors as the key to understand glioblastoma and the switching of malignant cells from a migratory state to a proliferative state.
+We have leveraged on the spatio-temporal decomposition of the tumour clonal architecture to understand the link between subclones in the primary tumour, in the recurrence, and in the residual disease compartment.
+This model implicates microenvironmental factors as an important factor in understanding GBM and the phenotypic shift of malignant cells from a migratory state to a proliferative state.

 Acknowledgments